isabella232/Apprenda-Bluemix-Integration/README.md

 #### v1.0
   * Initial Release
-  * Proivion any Bluemix service that returns a connection string
+  * Provision any Bluemix service that returns a connection string

 ## Installation
 1. Clone the repository.
 2. Build the Apprenda Bluemix Add-On.
 3. Package your Add-On by simply zipping up your AddOnManifest.xml, icon.png and compiled assemblies.
 4. Upload to your System Operations Center (SOC). -> http://docs.apprenda.com/current/addons

 ### Developer Parameters.